rcjcooke/ha-dual-mac-mini-stand/README.md

 This is a simple single part print for a stand to hold two post 2011 Apple mac minis.
 I've added a little wriggle room (1mm) for the macs so no post-processing needs to be done on the print.

-This has been printed on my FlashForge Inventor in PLA and prints easily with no need for any additional supports, rafts of brims.
+This has been printed on my FlashForge Inventor in PLA and prints easily with no need for any additional supports, rafts or brims.
 As it's got a pretty large base I recommend using the anti-freeze trick to get it off the print bed.

 Happy printing!